savyasoft/Ionic-OAuth/README.md

 * Create facebook application for this authentication.(https://developers.facebook.com/docs/web/tutorials/scrumptious/register-facebook-application/)

 * Open ionic-oauth/dist/ionic-oauth.js file from bower-components and assign the facebook application client Id in hello.init({});
+* redirect_uri: 'http://localhost:8100/' this is to run the application in browser using ionic serve , that runs at port 8100.
+* redirect_uri: 'http://localhost'  this is to run the application in the device.

 #usage